ASE-Workshop-2023/tutorial/_episodes/08-calculations-in-parallel.md

 {: .callout}

 - To split our code over several MPI processes we will use a special GPAW Python interpreter.
-- We will use this to tun a script file named "kpts_parallel.py".
+- We will use this to run a script file named "kpts_parallel.py".
 This is very similar to the code above, except we will:
     - use the `parallel` keyword to switch on k-point parallelisation.
     - write a dictionary of the results to a json file.